 - you must be in physically fit condition and be proficient with the right equipment to travel and spend a full day in the outdoor winter environment.

 Expect to ski/ride very challenging terrain.
 Remember, it can get extremely cold, windy, and snowy in northern New York.
-Proper clothing for the environment and days weather is key to enjoying and getting the most out of your learning experience
+Proper clothing for the environment and the day’s weather is key to enjoying and getting the most out of your learning experience

 The full “Avalanche Level 1 for Rescuers” course fee (includes Modules 1, 2, and 3):